 Adjust spices as per your preferred taste.

-Melon seeds are used to get the good consistency to the sauce and nice texture as well.
+Melon seeds are used to get a good consistency to the sauce and a nice texture as well.
 You may skip it.

 Tried this recipe?Leave your feedback and RATE THE RECIPE!